 In hospitals, registered pharmacists distribute and review medications, and educate patients and allied health professionals to achieve quality use of medicines.
 Hospital pharmacists perform clinical and applied research, including clinical drug trials, drug utilisation studies, applied interventions and pharmaco-economic evaluations.
 Hospital pharmacists also provide hospital-to-community liaison services to help patients manage and monitor their medication upon discharge.

 Hospital pharmacists work in multidisciplinary teams, with medical staff and allied health professionals to provide patient care.
 They monitor drug therapy to detect and/or minimise the risk of drug interactions and side effects.
-Many hospital pharmacists work in in selected therapeutic areas such as cardiology, immunology, manufacturing, haematology, oncology, paediatrics, aged care and anticoagulation.
+Many hospital pharmacists work in selected therapeutic areas such as cardiology, immunology, manufacturing, haematology, oncology, paediatrics, aged care and anticoagulation.

 Research and academic institutions